 The orbital planes of the four Galilean satellites are nearly coincident with it.

-Jupiter resumed apparent direct motion on MAR 06 and will reach eastern quadrature
+Jupiter resumed apparent direct motion on MAR 06 and reached eastern quadrature on

 Jupiter will appear to pass near Pollux on 2014 JUN 16.
 The Moon will appear to